bitquery/graphql-docs/docs/Examples/smartcontractEvents/smart-contract-events-api.md

 Our Smart contract event API allows you access parsed smart contract events and arguments for all the blockchains we support.

-## All Smart contract event for a blockchain
+## Get Recent Ethereum Smart Contract Events with Parsed Arguments

 [Open this query on IDE](https://ide.bitquery.io/Smart-contract-event-API_1_1)